Counseling Partners of Los Angeles

 The most important thing to do is look at all the information we provide on our website.
 This shows us that you took the time to learn about us. understand if we can meet your university requirements, read through the application instructions and understand the commitment we need from you.

 It varies depending on time of year and the amount of openings we have.
 Early in our hiring for the next class of counselors we can give you a decision within a week.
 Again, it is beneficial to apply as early as possible for either the August or January positions.
+If you are offered a position during the interview, we do expect a written decision within a month of the interview date. *However, in June and July, we require a response regarding acceptance of the position within a week as we start in August*

 Most positions start in August with a commitment through June.
 A January commitment lasts until December.
 We require that you work for us for one academic year.
-After the year is over, you are free to seek other employment or you can stay on with us!
+After the year is over, you are free to seek other employment

 See the list above for all required materials.
-Please send these materials to apply@counselingpartnersofla.org prior to interview.
+Please send these materials to [email protected] prior to interview.

-Depends.
 80% of our school positions are elementary, so most likely elementary but we do take into account your preferred age group and your experience/skills.
 Most high school positions are filled by candidates who have worked with us before or candidates who have significant experience with adolescents.

 Most counselors work two days a week.
 The days vary based on school placement and your school schedule.
 If your university practicum hours requirement is greater than 500 we recommend you work three days per week, or plan to work with us for one and a half academic years.

 Once the school year has started, you should be able to get five direct clinical hours each day you are on campus.
+We expect counselors to maintain a typical caseload of 15-20 students, seeing 6-8 students each day they are on campus, with an average session length of 30-40 minutes.

 Many of our supervisions are after school from about 3:30 to 5:30 pm (after your scheduled day at the school).
+We do not allow supervisions during your scheduled work hours.
+We also have a limited number of weekday and Saturday morning clinical supervision groups.

 If hired, you may not be confirmed a specific school site until late July, once schools have confirmed with CPLA.
 We can let you know the days and general vicinity/location of where you would be placed thereby enabling you to accept the offer based on possible site locations.

-File Size: 64 kb
+File Size: 3664 kb

 Download File